Connect with us

 Matching Colours With Paper Clips Number Learning Activities For Kids

-Fishes of different colours can be laid on the mat, and then it can be a game where a paper clip the same colour as a numbered fish can be attached.
-This game is useful to instil the knowledge of colours besides numbers.
+Fishes of different colours can be laid on the mat, and then it can be a game where a paper clip, the same colour as a numbered fish, can be attached.
+This game is useful to instill the knowledge of colours besides numbers.

 Pawing The Way Forward